 Home EasyBib: Free Bibliography Maker - MLA, APA, Chicago citation styles English: Understanding Shakespeare | Ben Crystal | Guardian Masterclasses William Shakespeare is considered by many to be the greatest playwright of all time.
 If you wish you knew a bit more about the Bard, or want to reawaken your passion for his plays and poems, don’t miss out on this fabulous masterclass with Ben Crystal.
 In the space of just two hours, you’ll receive fascinating insights into Shakespeare’s working processes – from how his famous sonnets were constructed to how his plays were rehearsed and performed.
-Plus, you’ll learn about some of the clues he left behind in his writing, including how he used cue-scripts and the ways he directed his actors.
 Ben is one of the world’s leading experts on Shakespeare, having founded the Passion in Practice theatre company and co-written many books on the subject.
 More about your teacher… Ben Crystal is an actor, producer and artistic director of Passion in Practice, which explores fresh approaches to acting in Shakespeare.
 Back to school is a new range of evening classes covering the subjects you once enjoyed, or always wanted to learn.
 Details

 The Invisible Gorilla: And Other Ways Our Intuitions Deceive Us Demonstrations, videos from our research, videos of us speaking, etc. Dan's YouTube Channel includes most of these videos as well as favorites from around the web that are related to or mentioned in our book.
 You can view more videos on his personal website The original selective attention task This video is the one that started our collaboration and inspired the book.
-You can read more about it here.
 The Monkey Business Illusion This was Dan's submission to the 2010 Best Illusion of the Year contest.
 A movie perception test - conversation This video illustrates how movie perception works and is from a study by Dan and his colleague Daniel Levin.
 A movie perception test This video illustrates how movie perception works and was from a study by Dan and his colleague Daniel Levin.
 The original "door" study This video shows a subject in a person-change study conducted by Dan and his colleague Daniel Levin.
 Dan's presentation at TEDxUIUC 2011 Dan's talk entitled "Seeing the world as it isn't."